 If you can’t wait to get started with video recording, read my article with reviews of best cameras for recording classroom lectures.
 You’ll find there both simple and cheap cameras for recording online lessons and professional camcorders for creating super-high-quality videos.
-Dive right in to pick a device that perfectly suits your needs.
+You may also want to check out my reviews of the best voice recorders.
+Dive right in to pick the devices that perfectly suit your needs.

 Let’s get started by looking at some tips on how to make video lectures